YASH-MOHARIR/MojiMatch-Kiro/README.md

 - **Difficulty Multipliers**: Earn 1x (Easy), 1.5x (Medium), 2x (Hard), or 3x (GOD) score multipliers
 - **Time Bonuses**: Earn 4-13+ seconds per match based on your combo level (higher combos = more time)
 - **Visual Chaos**: Every emoji has random size (0.8x-2.5x) and rotation (0-360°) for unique challenges
-- **Moving Emojis**: Hard and GOD modes feature emojis that drift smoothly across the cards
+- **Moving Emojis**: Hard and GOD modes feature emojis that drift smoothly across the cards in circular patterns
 - **Multi-Tier Leaderboards**: All-Time, Weekly, and GOD Mode leaderboards with Reddit username integration
 - **Audio Feedback**: Web Audio API-powered sound effects with pitch variation based on combo level
 - **Game-End Emoji Reveal**: See the matching emoji highlighted with a golden pulsing glow when time expires
 - **Combo Celebrations**: Special animated badges at 3x (✨ COMBO!), 5x (⚡ AMAZING!), and 10x (🔥 LEGENDARY!)
-- **Interactive Hover Effects**: Emojis glow and scale up when you hover over them for better targeting
+- **Interactive Hover Effects**: Emojis glow blue and scale up 15% when you hover over them for better targeting
 - **Mobile Optimized**: Touch-friendly controls and responsive design for seamless mobile gameplay
+- **React-Powered UI**: Built with React, TypeScript, and HTML5 Canvas for smooth 60 FPS rendering

 ## 🌟 What Makes MojiMatcher Innovative